- Home

 April

 Review your finances.
-According to an article in the Daily Mirror, 53% of adults have avoided making particular financial decisions because they couldn’t face it.
-However, whether we’d like to believe it or not, our finances have a significant impact on our health and wellbeing, and getting on top of them can help to alleviate a lot of stress and worry.
+According to research, 40% of UK adults have felt stressed when making financial decisions in the past two years.
+Our finances have a significant impact on our mental health and well-being, and getting on top of them can help to alleviate lots of stress and worry.

-The money section of our website offers plenty of information and help with things like pensions and retirement planning, as well as everyday financial matters – like whether or not you’re getting the best deal on your car insurance, as well as on your energy, internet, and mobile phone bills.
+The money and finance section of our website offers plenty of information on topics such as pensions and retirement planning, as well as everyday financial matters like car insurance, energy, and mobile phone bills.

 May

-Decluttering and organising your home can help to improve sleep, boost productivity and creativity, remove allergens, and make the house easier to clean.
-Plus, it can be fun discovering items that were lost or long forgotten about.
+Decluttering and organising your home can help to improve sleep, boost productivity and creativity, remove allergens, and make your house easier to clean.
+Plus, it can be fun discovering items that you’d lost or forgotten about.
 Any items you don’t need anymore can either be sold or donated.

 June

 Learn a new skill or hobby.
-Hobbies are not only fun, but have health benefits that include boosted mental wellbeing, confidence, and self-esteem.
-So this month, why not start a new hobby or rediscover an old one?
+Hobbies aren’t only fun, but have health benefits like improving mental well-being and boosting confidence and self-esteem.
+So, this month, why not start a new hobby or rediscover an old one?

-If you’re in need of some inspiration, you might want to check out the learning section of our website, which has guides on everything from origami to gardening.
+If you’re in need of some inspiration, you might like to check out the hobbies and activities section of our website, which has guides on everything from origami to carpentry.

 July

 Volunteer your time.
-Volunteering has many advantages ranging from meeting new friends and learning new skills, to giving something back to the community.
+Volunteering has many advantages that range from meeting new friends and learning new skills to giving something back to the community.

 August